Neighbours theme song: Version 9

+Version 10

+Ahead of the serial's return on 18 September 2023, it was announced that Chris Sebastian, the winner of ninth season of The Voice, had been chosen to sing the theme song.
+Sebastian admitted that he was "shocked and of course over the moon" to have been chosen to record the song.
+He continued: "I have grown up with that soundtrack and I still can't quite believe that this is real.
+Neighbours, we are all so glad you are back, it hasn't been the same without our friends.
+I hope you guys love my version of the theme song as much as I loved recording it for you."

 Sombre version

 A sombre piano version of the theme is reserved to close episodes that featured the deaths of long-standing or original characters.
 The edited version played over the closing credits is taken from a much longer composition, excerpts of which were often played in the original 1985 season over tender moments and sparingly throughout the serial's run.
 The edited version has accompanied a relevant photo montage during the closing credits of key episodes surrounding the deaths of three major characters, starting in 1992 with Todd Landers, in the episode after his death, and was used again for the deaths of Jim Robinson and Helen Daniels.
-Madge Bishop also received the sad theme tune over the regular 2001 season closing sequence as the programme decided it would not be appropriate to create a special photo montage due to the show's recent move into 16:9 digital widescreen transmission and historic footage would have to be rendered for broadcast in the new format.
-The sombre version was last used during the episodes broadcast on 7 and 8 April 2014, following the death of Kate Ramsay (Ashleigh Brewer).
+Madge Bishop also received the sad theme tune over the regular 2001 season closing sequence.
+The sombre version was used during the episode broadcast on 8 April 2014, following the death of Kate Ramsay (Ashleigh Brewer).
+An updated version of the sombre theme was used for the death of David Tanaka (Takaya Honda) in episode 8983, broadcast on 1 February 2024, and for the departure of Harold Bishop (Ian Smith) in episode 9224, broadcast on 14 April 2025.